Sicily: 20th and 21st centuries

+The Messina earthquake of 28 December 1908 killed more than 80,000 people.

-In the 1920s, the Fascist regime began a stronger military action against the Mafia, which was led by prefect Cesare Mori, who was known as the "Iron Prefect" because of his iron-fisted campaigns.
-This was the first time in which an operation against the Sicilian mafia ended with considerable success.
-There was an Allied invasion of Sicily during World War II starting on 10 July 1943.
+In the 1920s, the fascist regime began taking stronger military action, led by Cesare Mori (nicknamed the "Iron Prefect" for his iron-fisted campaigns), against the Sicilian Mafia, the first that ended with considerable success.
+An Allied invasion of Sicily during World War II began on 10 July 1943.
 In preparation for the invasion, the Allies revitalised the Mafia to aid them.
-The invasion of Sicily contributed to the 25 July crisis; in general, the Allied victors were warmly embraced by Sicily.
+The invasion of Sicily contributed to the 25 July crisis; in general, the Allied victors were warmly embraced by Sicilians.

-Italy became a Republic in 1946 and, as part of the Constitution of Italy, Sicily was one of the five regions given special status as an autonomous region.
+In the aftermath of World War II, Italy became a republic in 1946.
+Under the Constitution of Italy, Sicily is one of five regions with autonomy.
 Both the partial Italian land reform and special funding from the Italian government's Cassa per il Mezzogiorno (Fund for the South) from 1950 to 1984 helped the Sicilian economy.
-During this period, the economic and social condition of the island was generally improved due to investments in infrastructure such as motorways and airports, and thanks to the creation of industrial and commercial areas.
+During this period, the economic and social condition of the island was generally improved because of investments in infrastructure (such as motorways and airports) and the creation of industrial and commercial areas.
 In the 1980s, the Mafia was weakened by another campaign led by magistrates Giovanni Falcone and Paolo Borsellino.
 Between 1990 and 2005, the unemployment rate fell from about 23% to 11%.

 The Cosa Nostra has traditionally been the most powerful group in Sicily, especially around Palermo.
-A police investigation in summer 2019 also confirmed strong links between the Palermo area Sicilian Mafia and American organized crime, particularly the Gambino crime family.
+A police investigation in the summer of 2019 confirmed strong links between the Palermo area Sicilian Mafia and American organized crime, particularly the Gambino crime family.
 According to La Repubblica, "Off they go, through the streets of Passo di Rigano, Boccadifalco, Torretta and at the same time, Brooklyn, Staten Island, [and] New Jersey.
-Because from Sicily to the US, the old mafia has returned".
+Because from Sicily to the US, the old mafia has returned."